jpignata/burninator/README.md

-It's common for Heroku customers to have a standby database follower in the event of a primary failure, however if you cutover to that follower and its caches are cold you're likely in for a bad day until its SQL and page caches warm.
+It's common for Heroku customers to have a standby database follower in the event of a primary failure, however if you cutover to that follower and its caches are cold you're likely in for a rough time until its SQL and page caches warm up.

 Burninator uses a Redis pub/sub channel to broadcast some percentage of query traffic (by default 5%) from Rails application servers to a central